 Ms. Brunner stated that when she looks at any sort of proposal, request, or application, she knows that in the LDC all development, all redevelopment, the creation of all new lots, and everything, has to comply with the rules of the LDC.
-Specifically, under the "Applicability" section in Article 1, the LDC states, "Except for non-conformances allowed pursuant to Article 19, no structure may be erected, converted, enlarged, reconstructed, moved, or altered; no land or structures may be used or changed; and no lots of record established by subdivision or

-- or structures may be used or changed; and no lots of record established by subdivision or changed and a material for the set of the set of the second stabilished by subdivision or the set of the se - otherwise, that do not comply with all applicable regulations of this LDC.
-"Therefore, when the Community Development Department receives an application or an inquiry where there is a - proposed new building or buildings, she first checks to make sure that the proposed use is - allowed in the zoning district, and then, she checks to make sure the proposed building, - buildings, or structures will conform with all of the zoning dimensional requirements of the - district.
-Zoning dimensional requirements within the LDC include the minimum lot size; - 238 minimum lot width; the front, side, and rear setbacks; maximum impervious coverage; maximum - building coverage; and maximum building height.
-The requirements are meant to control the - pattern of development and the placement of buildings on lots in relation to the street and otherbuildings. - 242
+Specifically, under the "Applicability" section in Article 1, the LDC states, "Except for non-conformances allowed pursuant to Article 19, no structure may be erected, converted, enlarged, reconstructed, moved, or altered; no land or structures may be used or changed; and no lots of record established by subdivision or otherwise, that do not comply with all applicable regulations of this LDC."
+Therefore, when the Community Development Department receives an application or an inquiry where there is a proposed new building or buildings, she first checks to make sure that the proposed use is allowed in the zoning district, and then, she checks to make sure the proposed building, buildings, or structures will conform with all of the zoning dimensional requirements of the district.
+Zoning dimensional requirements within the LDC include the minimum lot size; minimum lot width; the front, side, and rear setbacks; maximum impervious coverage; maximum building coverage; and maximum building height.
+The requirements are meant to control the pattern of development and the placement of buildings on lots in relation to the street and other buildings.

-243 Ms. Brunner continued that for every new use, building, structure, or lot, either she or Mr. 244 Clements as the Deputy Zoning Administrator will review the proposal to make sure all the 245 requirements for that zoning district are met.
-They do this for every new building or structure, 246 regardless of whether there is already a building on the lot or whether multiple buildings are 247 proposed or just one.
+Ms. Brunner continued that for every new use, building, structure, or lot, either she or Mr. Clements as the Deputy Zoning Administrator will review the proposal to make sure all the requirements for that zoning district are met.
+They do this for every new building or structure, regardless of whether there is already a building on the lot or whether multiple buildings are proposed or just one.
 They apply them to everything that is proposed.
-For example, if they have a 248 lot that is already developed and already has a principal structure on it and a second principal 249 structure is proposed, that second principal structure would have to meet the maximum height 250 requirement.
-They would not allow the second building to be higher than the maximum height 251 for that district, because every building in that district has to meet the height requirement.
-It is 252 the same thing with the setbacks and the overall impervious coverage.
-It applies to everything on 253 the lot.
+For example, if they have a lot that is already developed and already has a principal structure on it and a second principal structure is proposed, that second principal structure would have to meet the maximum height requirement.
+They would not allow the second building to be higher than the maximum height for that district, because every building in that district has to meet the height requirement.
+It is the same thing with the setbacks and the overall impervious coverage.
+It applies to everything on the lot.

-255 Ms. Brunner continued that the presence of a building on the lot does not negate the need for the 256 second building to comply with these requirements.
-However, in specific instances that are 257 clearly spelled out in the code, certain zone dimensional requirements do not apply to a specific 258 use, uses, or structures.
-These are clearly stated in the Rules of Measurement and Exceptions, in 259 Article 1, Section 1.3 of the LDC.
-For example, under Section 1.3.3 - Setbacks in Build-to 260 Dimensions, subsection 4 is about structure setback exceptions.
+Ms. Brunner continued that the presence of a building on the lot does not negate the need for the second building to comply with these requirements.
+However, in specific instances that are clearly spelled out in the Code, certain zone dimensional requirements do not apply to a specific use, uses, or structures.
+These are clearly stated in the Rules of Measurement and Exceptions, in Article 1, Section 1.3 of the LDC.
+For example, under Section 1.3.3 - Setbacks in Build-to Dimensions, subsection 4 is about structure setback exceptions.
 It includes a list of structures that may be excluded entirely from the required setbacks.
-An example would be steps and stairs 261 262 necessary to provide access to a building or structure.
-Another example would be fences, and 263 another example would be signs that are regulated by Article 10.
-Those types of structures are 264 completely exempt from setbacks.
+An example would be steps and stairs necessary to provide access to a building or structure.
+Another example would be fences, and another example would be signs that are regulated by Article 10.
+Those types of structures are completely exempt from setbacks.